 Nick Bashall & Nicky Philipps

-Nick Bashall and Nicky Philipps have joined forces to open up their studios in Chelsea to teach adults of all abilities, a new skill in a beautiful environment.
+Nick Bashall and Nicky Philipps have joined forces to teach in the historic London Sketch Club studio in Chelsea to teach adults of all abilities, a new skill in a beautiful environment.

 Nick will be the principal teacher with Nicky on hand to critique and encourage.